-Physics is the study of matter and energy and their interactions in nature and under man-made conditions.
-Everything is comprised of matter and energy so the principles of physics touch everything in the world around us and beyond the bounds of Earth into the Universe.
+Physics is the study of matter and energy and their interactions, both in nature and under man-made conditions.
+Physics provides both the fundamental foundation for science and technology, and the framework for understanding the world around us and the universe itself.

 A minor in physics requires 18 credits of Physics courses, of which 9 credits must be in courses at the 300 level or above taken in residence at UWM.
 The College of Letters & Science requires that students attain at least a 2.0 GPA on all credits in the minor attempted at UWM.
 In addition, students must attain a 2.0 GPA on all minor credits attempted, including any transfer work.
 There is latitude in the choice of credits.